issamsisbane/tools/README.md

 # Tools

-A set of tools I have write to help me in my day to day job.
+A set of tools I have written to help me in my day-to-day job.

 ## BASH

-In the folder `bash` there are the list of useful script I use inside my WSL.
+In the folder `bash`, There is the list of useful scripts I use inside my WSL.